 Sólheimasandur Plane Wreck

 Follow the path for about 45 minutes and you’ll stumble across a plane wreck in the middle of what feels like a dream volcanic landscape.
+It’s become quite the Iceland photography bucket list location with Instagrammers flocking to capture their creative perspective.
 Mountains to the north, ocean to the south, black volcanic mounds and then a haunting wreckage of a United States Navy DC plane.
 The land owner has closed off access to cars however there is now a car park that’s quite visible beside the ring road and it’s then possible to walk approximately 4km (8km round-trip) if you’re really keen to see it, you’ll see where everyone else has parked at the gate!
 In 1973 the plane crashed on the black volcanic beach of Sólheimasandur.
 Everyone survived the crash and the wreck now rests on the sand as a weather-beaten haunting subject that photographers go crazy for, especially when there is aurora glowing above.
 As someone with a little fear of flying (I know, it can get awkward as a travel photographer, I’m working on it!) it wasn’t high on my list of places to visit but after finally visiting on my last trip, I can say if you’ve got time in your itinerary, it is worth the hike to add something different to your Iceland photos.